immutant/immutant.org/tutorials/jobs.md

 ---
 title: "Scheduling Jobs"
 sequence: 4
-description: "You know, cron."
+description: "Covers adding cron-like scheduled jobs to an application."
 ---

-This article covers job schedulding in Immutant, and is part of our [getting started series of tutorials][getting-started].

-Jobs in Immutant are simply functions that execute on a recurring schedule.
+This tutorial covers job schedulding in Immutant - functions that execute on a recurring schedule.
 They fire asynchronously, outside of the thread where they are defined, and fire in the same runtime as the rest of the application, so have access to any shared state.